brooklyncentral/clocker/README.md

 ### Building from source

-Build and run the examples as follows:
+Build and run the latest Clocker from source as follows:

 ```Bash
     % git clone https://github.com/brooklyncentral/clocker.git